cSh4rk/cSh4rk.github.io/README.md

   - A Jekyll plugin to remove deprecated ARIA roles from Jekyll footnotes.
   - Contains code to use Critical post-build to inline critical CSS for different page layouts.
   - Back to Top button for scrolled pages.
-  - Custom PostCSS script to use as pre-Critical CSS sanitizing stage, instead of Critical `--ignore` flag that doesn't always work as intended, to remove custom CSS selectors that shouldn't be in Critical output.
+  - Custom PostCSS script to use as pre-Critical CSS sanitizing stage, instead of Critical `--ignore` flag that may not always work as intended, to remove custom CSS selectors that shouldn't be in Critical CSS output.
-  - Fully automated local build pipeline including CSS minification with PurgeCSS, JS minification with Terser, custom PostCSS plugin for pre-Critical CSS sanitizing, critical CSS inlining for different page layouts and viewports with Critical, with full comments for each build line.
+  - Fully automated local build pipeline including CSS minification with PurgeCSS, JS minification with Terser, Custom PostCSS plugin for pre-Critical CSS sanitizing, Critical CSS inlining for different page layouts and viewports, with full comments for each build line.

 ✔ Multiple bugs in the original theme are fixed.